aws-amplify/docs/cli-toolchain/quickstart.md

 Following are the concepts you would encounter when adding Amplify console as a hosting option for your Amplify app.

+#### Type of deployments

+If you select Amplify Console for hosting your Amplify App in the `amplify add hosting` flow, there are two stages you can select from as a part of the flow:

+- **Manual deployment** option allows you to publish your web app to the Amplify Console without connecting a Git provider.
+If you select this option, after making every frontend and backend changes locally, you'll have to run the `amplify publish` command for your changes to reflect on the cloud.
+- **Continuous deployment** option allows you to publish changes on every code commit by connecting your GitHub, Bitbucket, GitLab, or AWS CodeCommit repositories.
+Selecting this option would open up your AWS Amplify console where you can connect your Git based repository.
+If you select this option, after making every frontend and backend changes locally, you'll have to run the `git push` command for your changes to reflect on the cloud.

+#### Advanced Configurations

+The `amplify hosting configure` command for the Amplify Console option, opens up the AWS Amplify Console browser tab for you where you can configure advanced settings such as rewrite/redirect URL's, basic auth, custom domain.
+**Note**: These advanced settings do not get replicated or cloned  between environments and you'd have to configure them on a per-environment basis.

 ### Amazon S3 & Amazon Cloudfront